Stan Alves: St Kilda Football Club senior coach (1994–1998)

 Alves however went on to coach St Kilda in the 1997 season to finish as runners up and first grand final in 26 years in 1997, where St Kilda under Alves lost to Adelaide by thirty-one points in the 1997 AFL Grand Final.
 This earned Alves the AFL Coach of the Year award.
-In the 1998 season, St Kilda under Alves had a great start winning 11 of its first 14 games, but unfortunately an end of season drop of form saw St Kilda drop down the ladder.
+In the 1998 season, St Kilda under Alves had a great start winning 11 of its first 14 games, but an end of season drop of form saw St Kilda drop down the ladder.
 St Kilda again qualified for the Finals Series finishing sixth.
-In the 1998 Finals Series, St Kilda were eliminated by Melbourne In the semi final.
+In the 1998 Finals Series, St Kilda were eliminated by Melbourne In the semi-final.
 At the end of the 1998 season, Alves was sacked as St Kilda Football Club senior coach.
 Alves was then replaced by Tim Watson as St Kilda Football Club senior coach.

 Awards

 On 24 October 2000, Alves was awarded the Australian Sports Medal for his contribution to Australian football.
 On 26 January 2008, Alves was awarded the Order of Australia Medal for "service to Australian Rules football as a player, coach and commentator, and to the community as a supporter of charitable organisations".